 what type of white wine should I use?

-I prefer to use a drier wine for this sangria, like a dry Chardonnay or Sauvignon Blanc.
+I prefer to use a drier wine for this white wine sangria, like a dry Pinot Grigio or Sauvignon Blanc.
 You can also use a Riesling or Pinot Grigio, but I would be sure to taste test first to make sure it’s dry and not overly sweet.

 what if I can’t find cranberries?